Individual Therapy

 -

-Some clients come to therapy because they keep finding themselves in relationships that slowly become confusing, one-sided, or emotionally draining — even though they are thoughtful, caring people who want connection to work.
+Some people come to therapy because their relationships feel confusing or one-sided — even though they're thoughtful, caring people who genuinely want connection to work.

 You may notice patterns like: